This post was last updated on October 20, 2022 by Preethi Sukumaran

 - We suggest Krya Lemon detergent strained in water

-- Clean all porcelain fixtures and bathroom tiles with a combination of manual scrubbing, natural acids and a natural deep cleaning product.
+- Thorough clean all porcelain fixtures and bathroom tiles with a combination of manual scrubbing, natural acids and a natural deep cleaning product.

 - We suggest Krya Tile cleaner (make into a thick paste with water or vinegar and use to scrub)